In the following article, I’m going to share some useful tips I’ve used over the years for buying acoustic guitars online.

 Reverb.com doesn’t offer an auction per se, but the buyer can utilize the ‘make an offer‘ feature, if they wish, meaning the price can still be negotiated.

-Keep in mind, when making an offer you are committing to buying the guitar at the price offered.
-Also, keep in mind, if you are negotiating, you are allowed up to 5 offers (on eBay) and are able to set when the offer expires.
+Keep in mind, if you are negotiating, you are allowed up to 5 offers (on eBay) and are able to set when the offer expires.
 Of course, you can also contact the seller directly and ask what price they would accept.

-Most sellers expect your first offer to come in under the price you are prepared to pay but I don’t recommend lowballing or playing games with the seller.
+Most sellers expect your first offer to come in under the price you are prepared to pay but I don’t recommend lowballing or playing games.
 Most sellers are prepared to do the right thing in my experience, as their online reputation depends on it.
-Coming in too low may offend the seller or the seller may take less care when shipping or be less responsive if you have questions.

-Once you have agreed on a price or agreed to pay the list price try paying with Paypal if at all possible.
+Once you have agreed on a price try paying with Paypal.
 Paypal offers another level of protection for buyers, so it makes sense to pay through Paypal if possible.
 You can read more about Paypal’s buyer protection here.